bvarnai/drs/README.md

 ## Differences to Git

-Since `drs` is uses Git more like a database, therefore not all Git concepts apply.
+Since `drs` is uses *Git* more like a database, therefore not all *Git* concepts apply.
 Especially collaboration is completely different in a `drs` metadata repository.

-:warning: In case you want to work with *native* Git commands, the following notes are important to understand
+:warning: In case you want to work with *native* *Git* commands, the following notes are important to understand

 - **Origin has precedence**

     To keep the workflow simple and robust, origin has precedence.
 Commands will force you to be up-to-date with origin and `drs-put` will implicitly try to push the new revision.
 This ensures whatever happens users will be fall back to a public *last known* version.
 Origin is the single source of truth, which must less error prune in single producer, multiple consumer context.
 - **No merging**

-    Revisions are not stored in Git, they are simple directories somewhere.
+    Revisions are not stored in *Git*, they are simple directories somewhere.
 As you cannot merge a directory on a filesystem, you cannot merge in `drs` either.

 - **Commit message format**